Chicago Alumni in Academia

 Some 360 Chicago alumni currently serve on the full-time law faculties at more than 170 law schools in the United States and abroad, including the tenured and tenure-stream academic faculties at Yale Law School (Tracey L. Meares ’91, George L. Priest ’73), Harvard Law School (Martha A. Field ’68, Jacob E. Gersen ’04, Mary Ann Glendon ’61, Hal S. Scott ’72, Robert H. Sitkoff ’99, Alvin C. Warren ’69), Stanford Law School (Richard Craswell ’77, Lawrence M. Friedman ’51, Larry B. Kramer ’84, Michael McConnell ’79), Columbia Law School (Vincent A. Blasi ’67, Richard R.W.
 Brooks ’98, George P. Fletcher ’64, Thomas W. Merrill ’77, Edward R. Morrison ’00), as well as Chicago (Anthony Casey ’02, M. Todd Henderson ’98, William Hubbard ’00, Anup Malani ’00, Randal C. Picker ’85, Geoffrey R. Stone ’71).

-Other distinguished alumni currently teaching include Herma Hill Kay ’59, leading authority on family law, conflicts, and sex discrimination, who was also Dean for many years at Berkeley; Franklin Zimring ’67, an internationally renowned authority on the criminal justice system (Berkeley); one of the nation’s preeminent authorities on the law of religious liberty and on remedies, Douglas Laycock ’73 (Virginia); Lawrence Rosen ’74, one of the world’s most eminent anthropologists of law (Princeton); Carol Rose ’77, distinguished scholar in property and environmental law, who recently retired from the Yale Law School faculty to take up a Chair at the University of Arizona; Suzanna Sherry ’79, one of the most influential constitutional law scholars and theorists of her generation (Vanderbilt); Leo Katz ’82, a leading criminal law theorist (Penn); Barry E. Adler ’85, a leading bankruptcy scholar (NYU); Shari Seidman Diamond ’85, a ground-breaking scholar working at the intersection of law and psychology (Northwestern); Robert K. Rasmussen ’85, now Dean at the University of Southern California; Deborah Malamud ’86, one of the most influential labor law scholars of her generation (NYU); distinguished environmental law expert Lisa Heinzerling ’87 (Georgetown), and Christopher Eisgruber ’88, leading constitutional theorist, who taught for more than a decade at NYU and who is now Provost at Princeton University.
+Other distinguished alumni currently teaching include Herma Hill Kay ’59, leading authority on family law, conflicts, and sex discrimination, who was also Dean for many years at Berkeley; Franklin Zimring ’67, an internationally renowned authority on the criminal justice system (Berkeley); one of the nation’s preeminent authorities on the law of religious liberty and on remedies, Douglas Laycock ’73 (Virginia); Lawrence Rosen ’74, one of the world’s most eminent anthropologists of law (Princeton); Carol Rose ’77, distinguished scholar in property and environmental law, who recently retired from the Yale Law School faculty to take up a Chair at the University of Arizona; Suzanna Sherry ’79, one of the most influential constitutional law scholars and theorists of her generation (Vanderbilt); Leo Katz ’82, a leading criminal law theorist (Penn); Barry E. Adler ’85, a leading bankruptcy scholar (NYU); Shari Seidman Diamond ’85, a ground-breaking scholar working at the intersection of law and psychology (Northwestern); Robert K. Rasmussen ’85, the former Dean at the University of Southern California; Deborah Malamud ’86, one of the most influential labor law scholars of her generation (NYU); distinguished environmental law expert Lisa Heinzerling ’87 (Georgetown), and Christopher Eisgruber ’88, leading constitutional theorist, who taught for more than a decade at NYU and who is now President at Princeton University.
 There are many others.
 (A full list of alumni in law teaching appears in Appendix A.)